socialsensor/twitter-dataset-collector/README.md

     void downloadIds(String idsFile, String responsesLogFile, final boolean resume)

 <h3>Twitter4j wrapper</h3>
 To make use of the Twitter Streaming API, you would need to use the Twitter4j wrapper class `eu.socialsensor.twcollect.StreamCollector`.
 To do so, you first need to fill in your API credentials in the `twitter4j.properties` file and then run the `main` method of the class.
-By default the class makes use of a predefined list of Twitter user ids (from the file `seeds.txt` as a filter to the Streaming API.
+By default the class makes use of a predefined list of Twitter user ids (from the file `seeds.txt` as well as a set of keywords (from the file `keywords.txt`) as filters to the Streaming API.
 Note that the shutdown hook of the class may not work properly (and therefore fail to finalize resources), e.g. when the `main` method is invoked and terminated from within the eclipse IDE.

 <h2><u>Technical considerations</u></h2>